-You must be insured to drive a 4-door car that is year 2005 or newer
+Lyft car requirement: A 4-door car that is year 2005 or newer*

 Do you own a 2-door coupe?
 You’re out of luck.
 Does your car have those weird center-opening rear mini-doors that aren’t quite a full door?
 Sorry, your car doesn’t qualify.
 Built in 1999?
 That’s a no-go.

 The car does not have to be registered to you, but you must be insured to drive the car.
 As long as you’re a named driver on an insurance policy covering that vehicle, you qualify.
 Your name does not have to be on the registration title.
 You can drive a leased car, or a car with a lien (loan) still on it.